Skip to main content

 Co-bedding is safest when your babies are in a full-sized cot.
 Each baby should be placed on their back in the ‘feet to foot’ position, meaning their feet are at the end of the cot.
 Bedding should be tucked in no higher than shoulder height and kept well away from their faces.

-Smaller spaces, such as a single Moses basket, a compact ‘next to me’ style crib or a pram bassinette aren’t recommended for more than one baby.
+Smaller spaces, such as a single Moses basket, a single size ‘next to me’ style crib or a pram bassinette aren’t recommended for more than one baby.
 There’s less room for them to move, less air flow and a greater risk of them overheating or covering their faces.

 Research suggests that sharing a large cot doesn’t always make babies wake more often and may help them settle into similar sleep patterns.
 Many multiples who co-bed don’t disturb each other, although every baby is different.